Student Leadership

 Office Assistants

 Many of our Grade 6 students volunteer as Office Assistants during their lunch break.
-During this time, a pair of students is stationed in the main entrance of the school, where they answer phone calls, take messages and assist visitors to the school.
+During this time, a pair of students is stationed in the office, where they answer phone calls, take messages, and assist visitors to the school.
 They also assist with distribution of materials to teacher mailboxes and with material preparation.
 Staff members are always available should they require assistance.
 This volunteer commitment promotes citizenship and provides valuable work experience for the students.

 The work of these students is very much appreciated and we often receive compliments from visitors and callers!